-Use of a local business attorney is advisable to help navigate through, often cumbersome, bureaucratic and legal process of setting up business and investing or signing contracts with government or private business entity in Nepal.
+Use of a local business attorney is advisable to help navigate through, the often cumbersome, bureaucratic and legal process of setting up a business, and investing or signing contracts with government or private business entity in Nepal.
 A strong local partner is also important and useful for US businesses new to Nepal’s market, in some cases mandatory.

 In early 2018, Embassy Kathmandu became a “Partner Post” of the U.S. Foreign Commercial Service (FCS) in New Delhi.
 A number of business services/programs, some fee-based, are provided under this Partner Post arrangement, including connecting U.S. businesses to local companies of interest.
 Requests for these services can be directed to one of our U.S. Export Assistance Centers (www.export.gov/usoffices) or to the FCS New Delhi office (email:firstname.lastname@example.org.